With the Stripe Subscriptions app, it’s quick and easy to convert trial users into paying ones, and to upgrade paying

 First, head to the app store, then select the Stripe Subscriptions app.

 Then, click ‘Install now.’
 You’ll be asked to connect your Stripe account to Intercom.

-Next, if you’re not signed into Stripe you’ll be prompted to sign in.
-Or, you can create a new Stripe account right there and then.
+Next, if you’re not signed into Stripe you’ll be prompted to sign in to complete the installation.

 Quickly upgrade or start new subscriptions